Background pattern

 Children and adolescents

-Other medications and Ledaga
+Other medicines and Ledaga

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Ledaga contains propylene glycol and butylhydroxytoluene

-3. How to Use Ledaga
+3. How to use Ledaga

 Ledaga is only indicated for use on the skin.